Admission Tests and Dental Exams

 Volunteer Test Constructor Information

-On behalf of the governing bodies indicated above, DTS seeks qualified subject matter experts who are willing to serve as Test Constructors.
-Additionally, there is an ongoing need for patient images and case materials for use within examination programs such as the National Board Dental Examinations.
+Additionally, there is an ongoing need for patient images for use within examination programs such as the National Board Dental Examinations.
 These materials are extremely valuable for assessing examinee knowledge and problem solving skills.

 Learn more about each test and or examination: